S-W-Leong/complaint-classification/README.md

 # Consumer Complaint Urgency Classification Using Natural Language Processing

 An academic NLP project that classifies Consumer Financial Protection Bureau (CFPB) complaint narratives as **Low**, **Medium**, or **High** urgency.
 It compares three TF-IDF-based classical models with a chunked DistilBERT classifier, then demonstrates human-led triage in a Streamlit complaint-operations prototype.
+The full documentation can be found in [here](docs/AI_Assignment_Full_Report.pdf) along with its [OriginalityReport](docs/Originality-Report.pdf).

 ## Contents